MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 c) Bothwell in Lanarkshire later- granted to Grandsons by ruling monarch.

-Freskyn was despatched from his Scottish homelands of Strathbroch near Uphill today, to the Moray area along with Flemish loyalists and possibly his sons, to purge the vicinity of invading Norsemen & Morayshire rebels , which they accomplished very successfully, hence the Freskyn family land grants in Duffus near Elgin in Morayshire.
+Freskyn son of Ollec / Ollech (who was possibly residing in Pembrokeshire Wales and may have arrived with William the Conqueror in 1066) , namely Fresechinus filius Ollech , was dispatched from his Scottish homelands of Strathbroch near Uphill today, to the Moray area along with Flemish loyalists and possibly his sons, to purge the vicinity of invading Norsemen & Morayshire rebels, which they accomplished very successfully, hence the Freskyn family land grants in Duffus near Elgin in Morayshire.
 Also the feuds between King David and his nephew at that time regarding the succession may have contributed to Freskyn and sons presence in the area.
-It has been argued that this family are the ancestors of Lords Bothwell from which line descends the hero Andrew Moray compatriot of William Wallace.
-It is important to note though, that no historical documentation designates Freskyn nor his Kin as Flemish, nor were they ever referred to in Conveyancing records as 'de Flandrensis- Flemish'.
+This line, apparently the ancestors of Lords Bothwell from which line descends the hero Andrew Moray compatriot of William Wallace.
+It is important to note though, that no historical documentation designates Freskyn nor his Kin as Flemish, nor were they ever referred to in Conveyancing records as 'de Flandrensis Flemish'.
 It has been argued that all important Flemish families were without exception, designated as such.
-Freskyn's line on the other hand- was apparently not.
+Freskyn's line on the other hand, was apparently not.
+Arguably this may have been because he was a first or second generation son/grandson born in the British Isles though.

 a) the branch of Son William de Moravia taking the surname Moray.. " Wilhelmus filius Frisgin".